HungThinh0710/phun-suong-tu-dong-esp8266/README.md

 > Q: Why client-side have only Vietnamese language ?
 >
-> Users of this project are my parents, so that's I must use mother tongue for them (You can contribute if you want).
+> A: Users of this project are my parents, so that's I must use mother tongue for them (You can contribute if you want).

-## USE AT YOUR OWN RISK.
+**USE AT YOUR OWN RISK.**

+##  © 2021 by Hưng Thịnh a.k.a Phoenix